This review is based on ADA accessiblity, our experience and opinion. Your mileage may vary.

 Would you like to support us and this project at no extra cost to you?
 If you want to sign up for a Thousand Trails membership, please contact Beth Hensch by phone at 360.790.5280 or via email by writing to email@example.com and tell her that Santa D sent you.

-If you stay to the areas that are close to the road, you'll have no trouble getting around and accessing any of the facilities.
-5 stars for the seat and hand held shower wand plus easy ADA accessiblity to the pool, spa, laundry and lodge.
-Nicely done, Thunderbird!
+If you stay to the areas that are close to the road which divides the park, you'll have no trouble getting around and accessing any of the facilities.

 The park is clean and well maintained.

-It's difficult to get reservations during the busy season due to the high number of "annual" customers taking up most of the spots on the hill side of the park where all the sewer hookups are.
-Last we heard, the management was going to do something about that.
-We'll see.
-We'll update this review if that should change.
+It's difficult to get reservations during the busy season due to the high number of "monthly" and "annual" customers taking up most of the spots on the south side of the park where all the sewer hookups are.

-The river side of the park is level.
+The north side of the park is level.
 There are no rest rooms on that side of the park, but porta-potties are available.
 There is a lodge located on the river side, but there is no rest room inside the building.
 You'll have to go outside and use a near-by porta-potty.
-We thought that was strange, but we're not going to ding them for that.

-Free WiFi is available at the lodge (The Red Barn--on the hill side of the reserve) or you can purchase WiFi from a company that has antennas in the park (currently Jabba Communications).
+Free WiFi is available at the main lodge (The Red Barn--on the south side of the park) or you can purchase WiFi from a company that has antennas in the park (currently Jabba Communications).
 You can access the WiFi from anywhere in the park if you pay for it.
 Our only experience with Jabba was horrible (constant disconnections, interruptions and slow speeds), but from what we understand, it has been upgraded since our initial visit and things have improved.
-If that's the case, we'll update this review if/when we visit again (hard to get into this park due to high volume of annuals hogging 25% of this small park).
+We will update if we ever visit again.

 The laundry accepts pocket weights (quarters) or debit cards.